-The variety of its landscapes and the pleasant, sunny weather throughout the year makes California one of the best places to hike on the planet.
-(Well, we need to do some further research to be more trustworthy in the topic, still we are quite confident. 😀 )
+The variety of its landscapes and the pleasant, sunny weather throughout the year makes California one of the best places to hike on the planet, anyway.
+Now add some fantastic coastal scenery, and you can imagine you’ll never want to leave once you’re there.
+And Point Reyes peninsula is one of the highlights of California’s coast.

 About Point Reyes

 We were amazed by the wild coastal landscape we found in this park!
 It includes headlands, uplands, estuaries and pristine beaches that are the cleanest in California.
 It even has a beach with a waterfall that flows directly into the ocean at high tide.
-Just like Big Sur’s McWay Falls but this waterfall is far lesser known.
+Just like Big Sur’s popular McWay Falls, but this waterfall is far lesser known.
+And, unlike at McWay Falls, we could also get very close to it.

-Last but not at all least it offers countless trails for day hiking, backpacking or beach walking.
-Here comes our 3 favorites:
+All in all, this peninsula offers countless trails for day hiking, backpacking or easy beach walking.
+Here comes our three favorites:

 Our favorite hike: Tomales Point Trail